DamianGacic/ipynbs_and_notes/Readme.md

-Place to save python notebooks and notes, mainly about C/C++ programming and scientific Python.
+Place to save my python notebooks and notes, mainly about C/C++ programming and scientific Python.